software-mansion/react-native-screens/guides/CONTRIBUTING.md

 > [!tip]
 > For commits and pull request names we follow a [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

-We have two types of sources: pure examples (apps/App for source code) and examples, dedicated for tests from issues / pull requests (apps/TestApp for source code).
+We have two types of sources: pure examples (apps/Example for source code) and examples, dedicated for tests from issues / pull requests (apps/src/tests for source code).
 The first work as a showcase of the library, the latter contains specific test cases that corresponds to GitHub issues.
 For example, `Test1864.tsx` corresponds to issue [#1864](https://github.com/software-mansion/react-native-screens/issues/1864).
 Our developer flow usually consists of creating new `Test*.tsx` file with code example that we try to fix or add.
 For new features we try to prepare showcases in Example app.
+The apps/App file is where you set the source code for the application to use by either leaving `<Example>` as is or replacing it with `<Test.Test*>`.
-Example and FabricExample applications are used as wrappers for those applications.
+There are two separate applications: Example and FabricExample in root which are used as wrappers for running the examples depending on the architecture needed.

-- `apps/App` &ndash; source code with showcase app
+- `apps/Example` &ndash; source code with showcase app
-- `apps/TestApp` &ndash; source code with test examples app
+- `apps/src/tests` &ndash; source code with test examples app
+- `apps/App` &ndash; source code management
 - `Example/src` &ndash; wrapper with paper architecture for showcase and test examples app
 - `FabricExample/src` &ndash; wrapper with fabric architecture for showcase and test examples app
 - `TVOSExample/src` &ndash; source code with example app for TVOS